awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-chef.md

 You can create State Manager associations that run Chef recipes by using the `AWS-ApplyChefRecipes` SSM document\.
 State Manager is a capability of AWS Systems Manager\.
 You can target Linux\-based Systems Manager managed nodes with the `AWS-ApplyChefRecipes` SSM document\.
 This document offers the following benefits for running Chef recipes:
 + Supports multiple releases of Chef \(Chef 11 through Chef 14\)\.
-+ Automatically installs the Chef client software on target instances\.
++ Automatically installs the Chef client software on target nodes\.
-+ Optionally runs [Systems Manager compliance checks](systems-manager-compliance.md) on target instances, and stores the results of compliance checks in an Amazon Simple Storage Service \(Amazon S3\) bucket\.
++ Optionally runs [Systems Manager compliance checks](systems-manager-compliance.md) on target nodes, and stores the results of compliance checks in an Amazon Simple Storage Service \(Amazon S3\) bucket\.
 + Runs multiple cookbooks and recipes in a single run of the document\.
-+ Optionally runs recipes in `why-run` mode, to show which recipes change on target instances without making changes\.
++ Optionally runs recipes in `why-run` mode, to show which recipes change on target nodes without making changes\.
 + Optionally applies custom JSON attributes to `chef-client` runs\.

 You can use GitHub or Amazon S3 buckets as sources for Chef cookbooks and recipes that you specify in an `AWS-ApplyChefRecipes` document\.